1921–22 Prima Categoria: National Finals

-Qualifications to the Northern League
+Qualifications to Prima Divisione

 This FIGC was very poor, and risks of a general bankruptcy was real.
 The FIGC had a sole resource, its FIFA membership, during the talks that started with the Northern League.

 The rich League proposed that FIGC’s Prima Categoria became the Second Division of its CCI’s championship.
 An agreement was found in late June: the Colombo Compromise by the boss of newspaper La Gazzetta dello Sport.

 The League imposed its idea of a 24 clubs First Division and a 48 clubs Second Division from 1923.
 The FIGC obtained a special 36 clubs championship for 1922-23, including champions and runner-ups of the disbanded Regional FAs.
 More, a third club of each regional FA could test its strength against a League bottom club.

 To respect as possible its clubs, the FIGC decided a test-match between the third and the forth clubs of each region.
 All other clubs went directly to Division Two.